-Since you are enrolled in Geisinger Gold Secure Rx (HMO DSNP), you are automatically enrolled in a program called "Value Based Insurance Design" VBID.
+Since you are enrolled in Geisinger Gold Secure Rx (HMO D-SNP), you are automatically enrolled in a program called "Value Based Insurance Design" VBID based on your socioeconomic status.
 Because you receive "Extra Help" from Medicare, this program removes any out-of-pocket cost on your Part D prescription drug benefit, and you pay nothing for your prescriptions.
 NOTE: The Value Based Insurance Design program is not applicable to any prescription drugs you might receive under your Pennsylvania Medical Assistance (Medicaid) benefit.